morse-simulator/morse/doc/morse/dev/entry_point.rst

 Morse subsystems.
 It includes:

 - Create the dictionary of robots (:py:data:`morse.core.blender.persistantstorage.robotDict`)
-- Create the dictionary of components, and the robot there are associated with (:py:data:`morse.core.blender.persistantstorage.componentDict`)
+- Create the dictionary of components, and the robot they are associated with (:py:data:`morse.core.blender.persistantstorage.componentDict`)
 - Create the dictionary of modifiers (:py:data:`morse.core.blender.persistantstorage.modifierDict`)